 The procedures detailed below are clear guidelines on actions that may be taken.
-Nevertheless, the Executive Head and Heads of School retain the right to treat each case on its merits.
+Nevertheless, the Headmaster and senior staff retain the right to treat each case on its merits.

 It is the responsibility of all members of staff, ambassadors and scholars to respond to breaches of the Code of Conduct.